saloni-garg/reddit-gnn-ranking-mvp/README.md

 ## Architecture Diagram

-Below is a detailed architecture diagram for this project:
+Belw is a detailed architecture diagram for this project:

 ```mermaid
 graph TD